fgpv-vpgf/fgpv-vpgf/docs/developer/plugins.md

 ## Advanced Topics

+### Legacy API

+You have access to the legacy API from within a plugin as soon as the `init` method is called.
+You can access the legacy api in a plugin with `this._RV`.
+Be sure to read the [legacy api docs](/developer/legacy_api) for more information, limitations, and best practices.

 ### Configuration

 If your plugin is configurable by a user they can do so by defining a section under the **plugins** property of the ramp configuration file with the name of your plugin as the key and an object as the value.
 For example, in the ramp config: